jrsHenrique/Univector-Parameters-Otimization/README.md

 ## Confidentiality

 Please note that the entire project is not public.
-The methods, results, and the paper describing the process are intended for internal use within the ITAndroids team.
+The paper describing the process and results is intended to provide an overview without revealing the entire code.

 ## Contact